Hanna Zora

 Hanna Zora (15 March 1939, Batnaia, Tel Keppe, Iraq - 2 October 2016) was a Chaldean Catholic archbishop.
 He died in Tbilisi.

 Ordained to the priesthood in 1962, Zora served as archbishop of Ahvaz of the Chaldeans, Iran, from 1974 to 2011.
-From then on, he served as archbishop of Mar Addai of Toronto of the Chaldeans from 2011–14.
+From then on, he served as archbishop of Mar Addai of Toronto of the Chaldeans from 2011 to 2014.
+He was a participant in the electoral Synod of Bishops of the Chaldean Catholic Church in January 2013, which elected the new Patriarch Louis Raphaël I Sako.
+In 1998, he purchased land and began raising funds to build the Good Shepherd Cathedral in Toronto.
+In March 2000 the Cathedral was built and inaugurated.